index

 To enjoy red wines at the optimal drinking temperature, the following guidelines are recommended:

-• Very fruity and young red wines develop their best aromas when they are served at a serving temperature of 12-14 degrees Celsius.
+• Very fruity and young red wines develop their best aromas when enjoyed at a serving temperature of 12–14 degrees Celsius.

 • Light red wines show their full aroma best at a temperature between 14 and 16 degrees Celsius.